 Temple Beth Elohim is committed to:

-- Maintaining a warm and welcoming spiritual home for all without regard to gender, sexual orientation and interfaith composition of the family
+- Maintaining a warm and welcoming spiritual home for all without regard to gender, race, sexual orientation and interfaith composition of the family

 - Involving our diverse congregation in Temple life